akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 It is probably worth restating what we said at the beginning of the chapter.
 By keeping the temporary state that is only relevant to the query itself in a separate actor we keep the group actor implementation very simple.
 It delegates everything to child actors and therefore does not have to keep state that is not relevant to its core business.
 Also, multiple queries can now run parallel to each other, in fact, as many as needed.
 In our case querying an individual device actor is a fast operation, but if this were not the case, for example, because the remote sensors need to be contacted over the network, this design would significantly improve throughput.

 We close this chapter by testing that everything works together.
-This test is just a variant of the previous ones, now exercising the group query feature:
+This test is a variant of the previous ones, now exercising the group query feature:

 Scala
 :   @@snip [DeviceGroupSpec.scala]($code$/scala/tutorial_5/DeviceGroupSpec.scala) { #group-query-integration-test }